theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     This deploy attaches the new cert to the shared CDN (and will also create it first, if it doesn't already exist).

+10. Clean up the old shared cert with another run of `certificates`.

-10. Get the shared CDN domain name:
+11. Get the shared CDN domain name:

     ```sh
     cd infrastructure/application